EricWiener/ai-notes/content/Research-Papers/Vision Transformer with Deformable Attention.md

 This paper improves the [[Deformable Attention]] introduced in [[Deformable DETR]] and makes it better suited to use throughout the entire transformer.

 # What's the difference between DAT and [[Deformable DETR]]?

-**DAT is used in the vision backbone while D-DETR is used in the detection head** DAT's deformable attention serves as a feature extractor in the vision backbones while the one in Deformable DETR which replaces the vanilla attention in DETR with a linear deformable attention, plays the role of the detection head.
+**DAT is used in the vision backbone while D-DETR is used in the detection head** DAT's deformable attention serves as a feature extractor in the vision backbones while the one in Deformable DETR replaces the vanilla attention in DETR with a linear deformable attention and plays the role of the detection head.

 **D-DETR is closer to convolution than attention**